Artemis Family Law 815 N. Magnolia Ave, Suite 300 Orlando, FL 32803

 Alienation of Affection.
 This cause of action is what some people immediately think of when seeking “justice” against a homewrecker.
 These types of lawsuits, where the aggrieved spouse sues the other person, are , in fact, called, “homewrecker lawsuits.”
 The angry thinking goes like this, “This shameless homewrecker did just that, wrecked my home and family, and he or she needs to pay.”
 In 2010, a North Carolina woman was awarded $9 million after suing the other person for destroying her 33-year marriage.
 However, North Carolina is one of the six states in which an aggrieved spouse can bring a lawsuit of this kind.
 Florida is not one of the other states[2].

-Moving Forward with Collaborative Law
+Moving Forward with Collaborative Divorce

 All the above being said does not necessarily mean that your spouse’s cheating considered in a Florida divorce.
 For instance, adultery can affect distribution of assets and alimony (if your spouse spent a great deal of marital money on the other person) and timesharing (one of the factors a court considers in determining the best interests of the children is the “moral fitness of the parents”).
 These things may be considered by a court if you choose to take the litigation route for your divorce.
 However, while the emotional rollercoaster of a divorce can lead to wanting a spouse or the other person to “pay” for perceived wrongs, it is more important to move beyond the need for vengeance and move forward with your future.
 Yes, you are allowed to feel all of the challenging feelings associated with a divorce but recognizing that a mindset focusing on retaliation will not be beneficial to your (or children’s) future, can pave the way toward more constructive and amicable resolutions.
-Thus, instead of focusing on making someone “pay,” moving forward with your divorce through collaborative law can shift the focus from finding “justice” to finding equitable solutions.
-Through the framework of collaborative law—encouraging transparency and focusing on goal and interest-oriented resolutions—families can work together toward more positive futures, keeping each person’s and the children’s emotional well-being intact.
+Thus, instead of focusing on making someone “pay,” moving forward with your divorce through collaborative divorce can shift the focus from finding “justice” to finding equitable solutions.
+Through the framework of collaborative divorce—encouraging transparency and focusing on goal and interest-oriented resolutions—families can work together toward more positive futures, keeping each person’s and the children’s emotional well-being intact.
 Please schedule a consultation today if you would like to discuss a family law matter.

 [1] In Lawrence v.
 Texas, the Supreme Court ruled that criminal punishments for “consensual, adult, non-procreative sexual activity” (in this case, same-sex sexual activity) were unconstitutional, basing their ruling on the right to privacy, personal autonomy to decide on one’s relationships, and non-interference with private decisions regarding sex between consenting adults.